-- b.
-Engineering Geology Report.
+(b) Engineering Geology Report.
 This report shall include a complete description of the geology of the site, conclusions and recommendations regarding the effect of geologic conditions on the proposed development and opinions and recommendations covering the capability of the site to be developed for its intended use or uses.
-The engineering geology report shall establish that the development will not cause foreseeable risk from geological conditions to people or improvements during the life of the development.
-This report shall be completed by a professional geologist or a professional engineer experienced and knowledgeable in the practice of engineering geology; - c.
-Hydrology Report.
+This report shall be completed by a professional geologist or a professional engineer experienced and knowledgeable in the practice of engineering geology;

+(c) Hydrology Report.
 This report shall include a complete description of the hydrology of the site, conclusions and recommendations regarding the effect of hydrologic conditions on the proposed development and the capability of the site to be developed.
-Preliminary hydrology reports shall be completed by a professional engineer experienced and knowledgeable in the practice of hydrology and in the techniques of hydrologic investigation; - d.
-Grading and Drainage Plan.
-A plan shall be submitted which contains the following information: existing topographic contour intervals of not less than two feet, proposed building sites; approximate dimensions, elevations and contours of proposed grading, including all cut and fill slopes; and proposed drainage facilities including all surface and subsurface drainage devices, retaining walls, sediment basins and other drainage features; - e.
-Revegetation Plan.
-A revegetation plan showing types of vegetative materials to be planted in disturbed and graded areas or in areas where nuisance vegetation is proposed to be removed; - f.
-The city will review the reports and plans within the context of the approval criteria for development specified in subsection (3) of this section and may place conditions on the proposed development that will result in compliance with said general guidelines.
+Preliminary hydrology reports shall be completed by a professional engineer experienced and knowledgeable in the practice of hydrology and in the techniques of hydrologic investigation;

+(d) Grading and Drainage Plan.
+A plan shall be submitted which contains the following information: existing topographic contour intervals of not less than two feet; proposed building sites; approximate dimensions, elevations and contours of proposed grading, including all cut and fill slopes; and proposed drainage facilities including all surface and subsurface drainage devices, retaining walls, sediment basins and other drainage features;

+(e) Revegetation Plan.
+A revegetation plan showing types of vegetative materials to be planted in disturbed and graded areas or in areas where nuisance vegetation is proposed to be removed;

+(f) The city will review the reports and plans within the context of the approval criteria for development specified in subsection (3) of this section and may place conditions on the proposed development that will result in compliance with said general guidelines.
+The city may request third party "peer review" of a reports and plans by qualified professionals and may incorporate recommendations from such third-party reports in findings approving or denying the application.

-4.5.
-Hillside Development Grading Regulations.
+(5) Hillside DevelopmentLandslide, Erosion, and Seismic Hazard Grading Regulations.
 All development subject to regulation under this chapter shall conform to the following:

-- a.
-In addition to the erosion control requirements of the city of Washougal engineering standards, no earthwork activity shall occur on slopes in excess of 25 percent between the dates of October 1st and May 1st; provided, that the city of Washougal may extend or shorten this time period on a case-by-case basis depending on actual weather conditions. - b.
-Buffer area of at least 50 feet shall be established from the edge of areas characterized by steep slopes (25 percent or greater), potentially unstable soils, and erosion potential, or seismic activity.
-The buffer may be extended at the determination of the community development director or hearing examiner if a larger buffer is necessary to mitigate adverse impacts and to protect life and property.
+(a) In addition to the erosion control requirements of the city of Washougal engineering standards, no earthwork activity shall occur on slopes in excess of 25 percent between the dates of October 1st and May 1st; provided, that the city of Washougal may extend or shorten this time period on a case-by-case basis depending on actual weather conditions.

+(b) Buffer area of at least 50 feet shall be established from the edge of areas characterized by steep slopes (25 percent or greater), potentially unstable soils, and erosion potential, or seismic activity.
+The buffer may be extended at the determination of the community development directorAdministrator or hearing examiner if a larger buffer is necessary to mitigate adverse impacts and to protect life and property.
 Existing native vegetation within the buffer area shall be maintained.
-The buffer may be reduced if the applicant demonstrates to the satisfaction of the community development director that such reduction will adequately protect the public health, safety and welfare. - c.
-No grading, filling, clearing or excavation of any kind in excess of 50 cubic yards shall be initiated until a grading plan is formally reviewed and approved by the city engineer.
+The buffer may be reduced if the applicant demonstrates to the satisfaction of the community developmentdirectorAdministrator that such reduction will adequately protect the public health, safety and welfare.

+(c) No grading, filling, clearing or excavation of any kind in excess of 50 cubic yards shall be initiated until a grading plan is formally reviewed and approved by the city engineer.
 Additional geotechnical analysis may be required, as determined by the city engineer.